vedaldi/practical-cnn/README.md

 * `extractBlackBlobs.m`: extract black blobs from an image.
 * `tinycnn.m`: implements a very simple CNN.
+* `initializeCharacterCNN.m`: initialize a CNN to recognize characters.
+* `decodeCharacters.m`: visualize the output of the character CNN.
 * `setup.m`: setup MATLAB environment.

 Appendix: Installing from scratch